f4exb/sdrangel/Readme.md

   - `sudo dnf install mesa-libGL-devel`
   - `sudo dnf install cmake gcc-c++ pkgconfig fftw-devel libusb-devel qt5-qtbase-devel qt5-qtmultimedia-devel qt5-qttools-devel boost-devel pulseaudio alsa-lib-devel`

-Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

   - Note for udev rules: the same as for openSUSE applies.
 This is detailed in the previous paragraph for openSUSE.

 <h2>Arch Linux / Manjaro</h2>